PhilipYip1988/python-notebooks/math_module/old.md

 ![img_178](./images/img_178.png)

-A complex number $z$ can be considered tohave the general form:
+A complex number $z$ can be considered toh ave the general form:

 $$z=x+iy$$